wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 }
 ```

+Because this is an integer, we can use the PHP type casting functionality to make sure it's always cast as an integer.

 ## Cross Site Scripting (XSS)

+The next common vulnerability we're going to look for is Cross Site Scripting (XSS).

-Cross Site Scripting (XSS) happens when a nefarious party injects JavaScript into a web page.
+Cross Site Scripting (XSS) happens when a nefarious party injects JavaScript into a web page, which can be used to launch multiple different attacks or malicious activities from the website.

-Avoid XSS vulnerabilities by escaping output, stripping out unwanted data.
-Your code should escape dynamic content with the proper function depending on the type of the content.
+You can avoid XSS vulnerabilities by escaping output, stripping out unwanted data.
+Your code should escape dynamic content with the proper function depending on the type of the content being escaped.

 Let's look at some places where data is being outputted, and make sure it's being escaped properly.